This white chicken chili recipe is easy to make and perfect for the cold winter days ahead!

 Feel free to play around with cheeses if Monterey Jack isn’t your jam.
 Also, any vegan cheese works well for a vegan alternative – or opt for a cheese-free chili!

 These are completely up to you, but we love adding sour cream, cheese and crushed tortilla chips on top once the chili is served.
 Cilantro, lime, or avocado are also great options that can add additional flavors to your chili.
-So I opt for dairy-free sour cream and vegan cheese and my husband goes for the regular kind.
+So I opt for dairy-free sour cream and vegan cheese along with a healthy squeeze of lime!
+Lime juice really takes the flavor to the next level!

 Now that we have our ingredients, it’s time to start prepping and cooking!
 There is only a tiny bit of prep for this recipe – Steps 1 to 3 – which is great for a busy day!